-At the same time the complexity and pace of everyday life pose obstacles to the adoption of good practice: economic, technological, social and cultural rights occurred in the last 50 years have brought a real revolution in the habits of daily life: from travelling mostly on foot to the massive use of public or private means of transport; from food carefully prepared and consumed at home to eating out, in addition to increasing time spent on computer and video games.
-All this is reflected in the patterns of life of children and adolescents, who do not acquire more motivated habits for an active and healthy lifestyle (we consider that already in school age – 6/10 years - the per cent of sedentary people is 23% as shown by the 2012 White Paper of Italian Sport.
-Moreover, in adolescence, a sedentary lifestyle does not involve only negative implications on physical health, but also on cognitive and psychosocial development.
+At the same, time the complexity and pace of everyday life pose obstacles to the adoption of good practice: the economic, technological, social and cultural changes that have occurred in the last 50 years have led to a real revolution in people's daily lifestyles: from mostly walking to the massive use of public or private transport; from carefully prepared food consumed by the family to meals out, in addition to the ever-increasing time spent on computer and video games.
+All this is reflected in the lifestyles of children and adolescents, who no longer acquire motivated habits for an active and healthy life (let's take into account that already at school age - 6/10 years - the percentage of sedentary people is 23% as shown by the 2012 White Paper on Italian Sport).
+Furthermore, in adolescence, a sedentary lifestyle not only has negative implications on physical health, but also on cognitive and psychosocial development.

-In this context, such an association of sport for all as UISP can play a proactive role in society, on the one hand starting from his wealth of experience and good practices across the field of active lifestyles and on the other hand, in the area of educational policies and interventions in school and extra-school.
-In fact it is recognized that "facilitate access to sport and spread the sports culture among young people can play a key role in promoting sustainable and healthy behaviors of all age population, promoting the return to physical activity and the adoption of active lifestyles.
-Various multipurpose international surveys conducted in recent years, show the importance of prevention in the youth age, when they can begin lifestyles harmful to health.
+In this context, a sports for all association like UISP can play a proactive role in society, starting on the one hand from its wealth of experience and good practices spread in the field of active lifestyles and, on the other in the area of educational policies and interventions in school and extra-school.
+It is in fact recognized that " the facilitation of sports practice and the diffusion of sports culture among young people can play a fundamental role in promoting sustainable and healthy behaviors of all age groups of the population, encouraging the recovery of physical activity and the adoption of active lifestyles.
+The various multipurpose surveys conducted at an international level in recent years, in fact, demonstrate the importance of prevention in young ages, when lifestyles that are harmful to health can begin.

-All UISP projects realized for children and young people are characterized by the methodological choice to develop a intersectoral approach involving all social actors in a logic network (school, social and health workers, experts, local authorities, associations) and to promote peer education, which encourages young people's active role and a gradual "taking charge" or self-management of activities by young people themselves.
-This approach, among the long-term results, allows young people to develop ideas and gain independently knowledge, turning them into beliefs and reference values that will remain as their heritage.
+All the projects that UISP carries out for children and young people are characterized by the methodological choice of developing an inter-sectorial approach involving all social actors in a logic network (school, social and health workers, experts, local authorities, associations) and of promoting peer education, which encourages an active and proactive role in young people and a gradual "taking charge" or self-management of activities by young people themselves.
+This approach, among the long-term results, allows young people to develop reflections and acquire knowledge in full autonomy, turning them into beliefs and values reference that will remain as their heritage.

 Ufficio progetti - Sede Uisp Nazionale